Lobby of the Hyperion, LA, CA, USA, Some days after the end of Chosen.

 Giles followed her and said nothing when she stopped in front of her room; instead he opened the door for her and walked in ahead of her.
 He anticipated her, walked to the bed, and pulled back the covers.

 Buffy carried Spike into her room and laid him down on the bed.
 He was asleep instantly.
-She pulled the blankets over him and then slid out Giles’ coat and handed it to him telling him to go and buy melatonin in the uk and then come back.
+She pulled the blankets over him and then slid out Giles’ coat and handed it to him telling him to go and melatonin uk and then come back.
 Their eyes met as he took the coat.
 “Thanks, Giles, it meant a lot to me.”

 Giles shrugged the coat on and looked down at his feet.
 “It’s only a coat.
 The least I could do.”
 He brought his gaze back up to look at his estranged child.
 “After all he did for us, even after the way we… the way I treated him.
 It was the very least I could do.”
 He looked down again.
 “It doesn’t seem adequate, but I’m sorry I didn’t give him a chance.
 You have always been my first concern, and I let that blind me.”